wertercatt/tooters/tooters.md

 title: Tooters
 ---

-Tooters.org is a fediverse instance for English speakers.
-Morally grounded individuals capable of civil discourse will feel right at home.
-You can review the community rules, and request an account [here](https://tooters.org/).
+<center>Tooters.org is a fediverse instance for English speakers.
+Morally grounded individuals capable of civil discourse will feel right at home.</center>

 ## <small>Bot Accounts</small>